And greetings to you, my good friend Zel Rushball on the cutting edge of societal evolution.

 She looked polished and tasteful in front of the cameras.

-Which in the world beyond Washington would be considered a compliment, but in the context of politics is an observation fraught with insinuations of partisanship and condescension.
+It's tempting to even go so far as to say that she looked chic, which in the world beyond Washington would be considered a compliment, but in the context of politics is an observation fraught with insinuations of partisanship and condescension.

-Reading the symbolism in that Armane label, and it's reasonable to do so because designer brands are supposed to communicate an image.
+Reading the symbolism in that Armani label, and it's reasonable to do so because designer brands are supposed to communicate an image, it speaks of a specific approach to authority and clout.

 Front page of the C section.

-Many ways for a woman to dress in a professional manner from I told you this is a Twilight Zone Day.
+Many ways for a woman to dress in a professional manner.

-Actually, this I'm not surprised at this at all.
+Actually, this, I'm not surprised at this at all.

-The symbolism of Armani is all that's necessary, the value of a winning appearance.
+The symbolism of Armani is all that's necessary.

 There are many ways for a woman to dress in a professional manner.

-You ever heard of that, Don?
+You ever heard of that, Dawn?

 How do you pronounce it?